alchemyplatform/aa-sdk/site/packages/aa-core/provider/withGasEstimator.md

 Override the [`gasEstimator`](#gasEstimator) middleware.

-This middleware is used for setting the `callGasLimit`, `preVerificationGas`, and `verificationGasLimit` fields on the `UserOperation` prior to its execution.
+This middleware is used for setting the `callGasLimit`, `preVerificationGas`, and `verificationGasLimit` fields on the `UserOperation` (UO) prior to its execution.
 This middleware is between the `feeDataGetter` middleware and the `paymasterDataMiddleware`.

 ## Usage